Are These Sneaky Facility Management Costs Draining Your Budget?

 1. Deferred Maintenance

 While postponing maintenance might save a little money up front, failing to complete upgrades and repairs will likely cost much more in the long-term.
 The longer you put it off, the more expensive the project becomes — especially if a neglected system goes down and facility management skills has to be replaced entirely.

 Using facility management software to keep track of preventive maintenance and service requests will help you avoid surprises.
-FM empower your employees and by removing repetitive work, reducing waste and more effectively allocating resources, automating and simplifying maintenance processes, optimizing space utilization, and enabling easy navigation of the workplace.
+Facility managers empower your employees and by removing repetitive work, reducing waste and more effectively allocating resources, automating and simplifying maintenance processes, optimizing space utilization, and enabling easy navigation of the workplace.

 And if you have to postpone a non-essential upgrade or repair for a month or two, make concrete plans to address it so you don’t end up with a backlog.